LamPeiLing/Marrakech/admin/tasks.md

 * add authorship to all methods for everyone - 2 Oct
 * Fix task 4 and task 12 - 2 Oct
 * Created playable assam in task 7 and 15 - 2 Oct
+* Initialize players in task 7 and 15 (not draggable rugs) - 3 Oct

 ## Week 10